LineageOS/lineage_wiki/_includes/templates/device_install.md

 {% else %}
 7. _(Optionally)_: If you want to install any additional add-ons, repeat the sideload steps above for those packages in sequence.
 {% endif %}
+{% if device.uses_twrp != true %}
+    {% include alerts/note.html content="Additional add-ons aren't signed with LineageOS's official key, and therefore when they are sideloaded, Lineage Recovery  will present a screen that says `Signature verification failed`, this is expected, please click `Continue`." %}
+{% endif %}
     {% include alerts/note.html content="If you want Google Apps on your device, you must follow this step **before** booting into LineageOS for the first time!" %}
 {% if device.current_branch == 17.1 %}
 {% if device.uses_twrp and device.is_ab_device != true %}